charleskoffler/clprolf/docs/official/clprolf_insights.md

 #### Optional MAS Alignment

-For those who want to stay closer to MAS conventions, Clprolf provides the optional sub-role **`Role.ACTIVE_AGENT`**.
+For those who want to stay closer to MAS conventions, Clprolf provides the optional sub-role **`Gender.ACTIVE_AGENT`**.
 This can be used to mark an agent explicitly as “active” in MAS terms.

 * Expert sub-roles are implicitly MAS-active.